Naftule Brandwein: Style

-Brandwein was known as much for his colorful personality as for his musical talent, sometimes playing with a neon sign, reading "Naftule Brandwein Orchestra", around his neck, and with his back facing the audience, to conceal his fingering tricks.
+Brandwein was known as much for his colorful personality as for his musical talent, sometimes playing with a neon sign around his neck reading "Naftule Brandwein Orchestra," with his back facing the audience to conceal his fingering tricks, or even by pulling down his pants.
 He also wore plugged-in Christmas lights as part of his costume on several occasions, which once shorted out when he perspired too much, almost electrocuting him.
 His wild style incorporated the many strands of Eastern European Jewish music which was influenced by Greek, Turkish, Hungarian and Gypsy music.
 His warm and lively playing style would constantly jump up and down the scale and express itself in trills, slides and other ornamentation; he is often contrasted to the other famous klezmer clarinettist of his time, Dave Tarras, who had a different style of sound and phrasing.
 Brandwein took risks in his playing, often improvising a wildly different interpretation of a passage with each attempt.